LuzrBum/Agon-OregonTrail/README.md

 # Agon-OregonTrail
 Oregon Trail for the Agon Light (TM) 8-bit computer https://www.thebyteattic.com/p/agon.html
+(Dang, totally missed the opportunity to call the repo "OrAgon Trail")

 #### How to install and run:
 * Download the two files "INTRO.BBC" and "GAME.BBC"